Willem Isaacsz. van Swanenburg: Biography

 Swanenburg was born in Leiden.
 He learned drawing and engraving from his father, together with his brothers Jacob (1572–1652) and Claes (1572–1652), who both became respected painters.
 According to Houbraken he was a respected engraver who became "Hopman" (flag-bearer) of the Leiden schutterij, but died young.

+Swanenburg was also active as a portrait engraver.
+In 1609 he produced the engravings for Icones ad vivum, a series of portraits of Leiden scholars and professors.
+In 1603 he engraved, after a design by Jacques de Gheyn II, a large three-sheet print depicting Simon Stevin's sailing carriage.
+The carriage had been used by Maurice, Prince of Orange, and his companions for a journey along the Dutch coast from Scheveningen to Petten in 1602.
+Among those associated with the journey were the young Hugo Grotius and the Spanish admiral Francisco de Mendoza, who was then held prisoner by the Dutch Republic.